duke-ssnap/beautiful-jekyll/user_guides.md

 ## Gather
 ***Gather is not compatible with Safari and only works on a desktop/laptop (no tablets or mobile).***

+*The space depicted in these screenshots might be different from the actual space we use for the meeting, but the principles hold across all Gather spaces.*

 Jump to: [Navigating to a specific person](#navigating-to-a-specific-person) \| [Toolbar options](#toolbar-options) \|  [Chat](#using-the-chat)